santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 ***Machine Learning*** is a subset of AI that specifically utilises algorithms to learn from data and make predictions based on that data.

-_**Natural Language Processing (NLP)**_ is a branch of AI that focuses on the interaction between computers and human language.
+_**Natural Language Processing (NLP)**_ is a subset of Machine Learning that focuses on the interaction between computers and human language.
 It plays a crucial role in tasks like language understanding and generation.

 _**Large Language Models (LLMs)**_ are a type of generative AI that are specifically designed to process and generate human-like text to solve NLP problems.